 Rare are the moments when I find such peace in Dakar; when heat, solitude and memory have not conspired to finish me off by noon.
 But this morning, despite life’s nagging errands and unfinished reports, despite the unwritten books and brittle bones, despite my first child’s imminent departure for an adolescence abroad: in other words, despite the indifferent passage of time—that impenetrable tyrant, that unflinching bureaucrat—despite all this, the breeze, the friends, the coffee and the way the sunlight diffuses through emerald-green mango leaves had brought a lingering harmony, a sort of heaven on earth, and I dwelled in its realm.

 And now this.
 Whatever happened…? she asked.
 I watch the two words linger in abeyance, floating above us on the surface of the ocean air, waiting to secure orders for their next direction, and consider my command.
 It’s not exactly a threat, I don’t think.
 Perhaps more a snag—a tear in the tranquility.
-Whatever happened with that book you were going to write?
-Whatever happened to that friend you were going to visit in the hospital?
+Whatever happened, I wonder to myself, with that book you were going to write?
+Whatever happened—my mind kept meandering—to that friend you were going to visit in the hospital?
 To the child you were going to cherish the time with?
 Whatever happened to reading the Russians, my dear?
 Or to prayer—to all those prayers you were praying?
 To reckless laughter?
-To meeting for lunch with martinis and making love on Friday afternoons?
+To meeting for lunch, with wine at midday and making love all afternoon?
 Whatever happened to learning French, for chrissake?
 Weren’t you going to learn French?

 Whatever did happen to all that?
 I think to myself in an attempt to distract my mind from the scene that it truly yearns to probe—for in the midst of the beautiful garden with the gentle friends, a situation was beginning to intrude: a vehicle on the way to the dry cleaners was stuck in traffic at a roundabout.
 The road that swerves through the valley between the deux mammelles toward Almadie was teeming with buses, taxis, people and horses pulling carts.
 Dogs lay emaciated in the shade; the gendarme wore helmets and mirror sunglasses; vendors sold coat racks and miracle cashews among sufi marabout, lime-sellers, surfers, barefoot talibe begging for the mosques, Nestle coffee carts and so many women balancing buckets of mangoes, bananas, fish or a leg of some beast on their head—all of this was swarming the traffic because one day two years ago, a bunch of cows had meandered into the roundabout beyond the African Renaissance Monument and stopped to ponder the world, unflinching in their separate, bovine schedule.